Jeddah: Road and rail

+Jeddah is connected by Highway 40 to Mecca, Riyadh, and Dammam.
+The Haramain High Speed Railway connects Jeddah with Mecca and Medina, with Jeddah station located near the airport.
+A Jeddah Metro has also been proposed as part of plans to develop public transportation in the city.

 Issues and challenges

 The city is challenged by pollution, weak sewage systems, and a weak storm drain system that has led to massive flooding, heavy traffic, epidemics, and water shortages.

 Pollution and environment

 Air pollution is a problem for Jeddah, particularly on hot summer days.
 The city has experienced bush fires, landfill fires, and pollution from the two industrial zones in the north and the south of the metropolitan area.
 A water treatment factory and the seaport also contribute to water pollution.
 Much of the seafront, however, is considered to be safe and clean.
 Ramboll has acted as Environmental Consultant on the Jeddah Environmental Impact Assessment as well as the Jeddah Environmental Social Masterplan.

 Terrorism

-At mid-day on 6 December 2004, militants loyal to the regional affiliate of the terrorist group Al-Qaeda launched an attack on the U.S. Consulate, killing five employees.
+At midday on 6 December 2004, militants loyal to the regional affiliate of the terrorist group Al-Qaeda launched an attack on the U.S. Consulate, killing five employees.
 The group was led by Fayez ibn Awwad Al-Jeheni, a former member of the religious police.
-Two of the other assailants were subsequently identified by Saudi authorities as residents of Jeddah's Al-Jamia suburb and other slums on Saudi Arabia's increasingly urbanized west coast.
-Buildings were attacked, hostages taken and used as human shields, targeting both Americans and non-Americans alike.
-Despite enduring a protracted siege, the chancery/consular section of the building was never penetrated.
-Closed-circuit video feeds documented that the Saudi security personnel assigned to protect the facility fled when the vehicle holding the terrorists pulled up to the front gate and ran past the Delta barrier.
+Two of the other assailants were subsequently identified by Saudi authorities as residents of Jeddah's Al-Jamia suburb and other slum areas on Saudi Arabia's increasingly urbanized west coast.
+Buildings were attacked, hostages were taken and used as human shields, targeting both Americans and non-Americans alike.
+Despite a protracted siege, the chancery/consular section of the building was never penetrated.
+Closed-circuit video feeds documented that Saudi security personnel assigned to protect the facility fled when the vehicle carrying the terrorists pulled up to the front gate and passed the Delta barrier.
 Inside the compound, however, an armed Saudi security guard employed by the embassy shot and killed one of the five terrorists before being fatally shot himself.

 The attackers spread and ignited a flammable liquid on the front of the chancery building, and opened fire on the front doors, both of which actions did not have any penetrating effect.
 The Consulate's U.S. Marines released tear gas in front of the chancery building, but the terrorists had already left that location.
 More than an hour later, Saudi special forces made it through traffic and, along with others from their unit who arrived in a helicopter, fought to retake the compound.
 In the final shootout, two of the terrorists were killed, with another dying later in hospital, and one militant was captured alive.
 Four Saudi special forces and a further ten hostages were wounded in the crossfire.